Sermons

 22 November 2020

 Today we celebrate the last Sunday of the church year.
-Next week we begin our Advent celebrations to prepare for Christmas where we welcome Jesus coming to this earth as an infant.
-So once again our bible readings are focusing on Jesus return to earth – but not as an infant but in his glory… Read more
+Next week we begin our Advent celebrations to prepare for Christmas where we welcome Jesus coming to this earth as… Read more

 Year A-24th Sunday after Pentecost – A Trusting Relationship